-Depending on the circumstances, you can actually speak scripture out loud.
+Depending on the circumstances, you can actually speak scripture out loud—either by reading the Bible—or you can get a pocket scripture card set.
 There is power in the spoken word of God and by doing so you verbally proclaim that God’s Word is Truth and that the lies of the enemy have no authority over you or your situation.

 It is a part of the process of what Paul refers to as taking your thoughts captive.

 “We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ.”
 (2 Corinthians 10:5 NASB)